 - Breaking and entering, theft, larceny.

-During a criminal records search, usually won’t discover if they has had any:
+During a criminal records search, usually won’t discover if they have had any:

 - Speeding tickets.

 - You have to be over the age of 21.

 - You have to possess a High School Diploma or GED

 - You have to be a US Citizen.

 - You have to pass a Criminal, Credit and Driving History background check.

 - You have to pass a drug test.

 - You have to have a good level of fitness.